 International Infection Prevention Week

-October 2023
+October 2024

 For individuals, the following tips can help reduce the spread of infection:

-In addition to the tips above, health care professionals help keep infection at bay with the following:
+In addition to the tips above, healthcare professionals help keep infection at bay with the following:

 For more information on how to participate in International Infection Prevention Week, click here.